 Some programs cost thousands of dollars.
 They may not be good

 value for money.
 A program costing only a couple of hundred dollars

 may be much better for you.

-Read reviews on the program in computer and investment magazines
+Read reviews of the program online or in computer and investment

 Insist on a full demonstration before buying.
 See if you can

 test it at home over a couple of weeks doing imaginary trades.

 Otherwise ask for a complete list of all trades the system has

 recommended over the past 2 months (both buying and selling).